plokhotnyuk/jsoniter-scala/README.md

 ## How to develop

-Feel free to ask questions by opening issues (Gitter chat is coming), or contribute by creating pull requests (code or/and tests are highly appreciated)
+Feel free to ask questions in [chat](https://gitter.im/plokhotnyuk/jsoniter-scala), open issues, or contribute by creating pull requests (code or/and tests are highly appreciated)

 Run tests and check coverage